kfinley/Platform8/README.md

 ##### packages
 This directory contains any shared TypeScript projects as well as front end client packages.

-##### scripts
-This directory contains scripts used for running services locally using Serverless Offline.

-TODO: These scripts should move to .devcontainer/scripts

 ##### services
 This directory contains any back end services.
 These are logically grouped services that written in C# running as a .net core api in a container or serverless functions written in C# or TypeScript.